podcasting icon

 • Drag the trimmed audio file and situate it exactly below your gap.

-• With your maouse, drag the edges of your audio file one at a time, and extend the edges until your audio completely covers the bridge.
+• With your mouse, drag the edges of your audio file one at a time, and extend the edges until your audio completely covers the bridge.
 The amount of overlap between your bridge audio and your main vocal track depends on you.
 Generally, a longer overlaps result in smoother transitions.

-• Now its time for fading in/out your bridge audio: a) Select the left side of your audio up until the left edge of the gap, then on the top menu: Effect -> Fading -> Fade in. b) Select the right side of your audio from the right edge of the gap, then on the top menu: Effect -> Fading -> Fade out.
+1. Select the left side of your audio up until the left edge of the gap, then on the top menu: Effect -> Fading -> Fade in.

-1. Let’s create and place some voice over audio in the middle of your podcast:
+7. Let’s create and place some voice over audio in the middle of your podcast:

 • Create a new audio track for a voice-over, by clicking on Tracks -> Add New -> Mono Track. selection tool